Error-331/code_tests/docs/bible/links.md

 Thankful Prayers - October 12 (We can use the anxiety that crops up in our hearts and thoughts as fuel for our prayer lives; Every time you feel your heart flutter with uncertainty today, pray);

 Take Heart - October 13 (Wisdom is found in waiting on God when we would rather run toward or away from a threat; Fear tries to rush us into action while the peace of God ground us as we wait; Be courageous and bold and never lose your focus on God);

+No One Like Him - October 14 (God is worthy of our devotion when we understand his ways and when there is mystery in the waiting; God is unfailing in love, and he follows through on every single one of his promises);

+A Creator's Help - October 15 (When you feel your heart growing overwhelmed by the stresses of life, step into nature);

+On the Goodness - October 16 (Psalm 85:10 KJV; There is endless goodness in the truth of Christ, and love is inherent to its message; Goodness and peace are connected, for they are reflections of the divinely good Father; I worship you even as I hunger to know you more);

 ## Gods help